The Astro-Primordial Black Hole Merger Rates: a Reappraisal: Conclusions

 Let us also notice that, in addition to the mixed 80-60 binary, the scenario investigated in this work is also predicting a comparable merger rate for the 60-60 ABH binaries.
 This would be compatible with the few massive events in the GWTC-2 catalog with primary masses of the order of $60 M_\odot$~\cite{Abbott:2020niy}.

 We thank I. Cholis and P. Pani for useful feedback on the draft and for interesting discussions.
+We also thank the anonymous referee for constructive comments.
 V.DL., G.F. and A.R. are supported by the Swiss National Science Foundation (SNSF), project {\sl The Non-Gaussian Universe and Cosmological Symmetries}, project number: 200020-178787.